mtumilowicz/terraform-basics-modules-workshop/README.md

         * secrets management
     * introduction to terraform version manager: https://github.com/tfutils/tfenv
 * plan for the workshop
+    * fill the scaffolds and follow the hints in directories:
+        1. pt1_basics
+        1. pt2_modules
+        1. pt3_remotebackend
+        1. pt4_workspaces
+        1. pt5_aws
     * note that `docker provider` differs for unix and windows os:
         ```
         provider "docker" {